wavecommander/city/README.md

 * Select an individual building and change its dimensions and position

-* Change the 'downtown' point so future cities will have its talles buildings concentrated somewhere other than (0,0, 0).
+* Change the 'downtown' point so future cities will have its tallest buildings concentrated somewhere other than (0,0,0)

 * Change the Citadel scale and animation function parameters